Happyyguyy/navertoyoutubeplayer/README.md

   Naver Music on the other hand provides all the Korean music but as a streaming service, one must purchase the premium service.
 However, non paying free users get full access to the music site and get to play music _but_ limited to only 1min of playback.

   This solution uses the Naver Music web player to take song data and automatically play a youtube video.
-  Now I have access to all the korean music and real-time charts I need with the convenience of
+  Now I have access to all the korean music and real-time charts I need without the need to purchase the streaming service

 implementation: